 Rouben Ter-Arutunian (1920-1992) is the scenic designer for George Balanchine’s The Nutcracker®.
 Ter-Arutunian was Armenian and studied and worked in Berlin, Vienna, and Paris.
 He moved to the United States in 1951.
 He was a stage designer for opera, television, plays, and Broadway musicals, as well as ballets.
 He worked with many different choreographers and is especially well known for his collaborations with George Balanchine on ballets including Harlequinade and Vienna Waltzes.

-The 2019-20 Season performances of George Balanchine's The Nutcracker® are generously sponsored by The Travelers Companies, Inc.
+George Balanchine's The Nutcracker® is generously sponsored by The Travelers Companies, Inc.